-Personnel working at a NEON site must be compliant with safe field work practices as outlined in the Operations Field Safety and Security Plan (AD[02]) and EHS Safety Policy and Program Manual (AD[01]).
+Personnel working at a NEON site must be compliant with safe field work practices as outlined in the Operations Field Safety and Security Plan (AD[02]) and EHSS Policy, Program and Management Plan (AD[01]).
 Additional safety issues associated with this field procedure are outlined below.
-The Field Operations Manager and the Lead Field Technician have primary authority to stop work activities based on unsafe field conditions; however, all employees have the responsibility and right to stop their work in unsafe conditions.
+The Field Operations Manager and the Lead Field Ecologist have primary authority to stop work activities based on unsafe field conditions; however, all employees have the responsibility and right to stop their work in unsafe conditions.

 Safety Data Sheets (SDS) shall be readily available and reviewed for all chemicals (ethanol) used during this task.
-Whenever chemicals are used, follow requirements of the site-specific Chemical Hygiene and Biosafety Plan (AD[03]) for Laboratory Safety and NEON EHS Safety Policy and Program Manual (AD[01]), Section HC-03, Hazard Communication.
+Whenever chemicals are used, follow requirements of the site-specific Chemical Hygiene and Biosafety Plan (AD[03]) for Laboratory Safety and NEON EHSS Policy, Program and Management Plan (AD[01]).

-See Section 10 in the NEON Operations Field Safety and Security Plan (AD [01]) for aquatic-specific field safety requirements.
+See Section 10 in the NEON Operations Field Safety and Security Plan (AD [02]) for aquatic-specific field safety requirements.
 In addition, the following safety requirement must be followed:

-- In lakes, site-specific hazards may be encountered that cause technicians to conduct sampling from the boat, without dismounting from the vessel.
-In addition, technicians are required to use extra caution in waters where alligators are present and to make sure a safe distance from hazards is maintained. - 2.
+- 1. In lakes, site-specific hazards may be encountered may necessitate sampling from the boat, without dismounting from the vessel.
+In addition, use extra caution in waters where alligators are present and maintain a safe distance from hazards. - 2.
 All personnel must be wearing a personal flotation device (PFD) prior to entering the boat. - 3.
-All employees shall have access to a form of communication with other team members such as a two-way radio. - 4.
-Technicians should be aware of any site-specific hazards and to the waters of that particular location (i.e. current status, tidal charts, etc.).
+All personnel shall have access to a form of communication with other team members such as a two-way radio. - 4.
+Be aware of any site-specific hazards and to the waters of that particular location (i.e. current status, tidal charts, etc.).

-Title: AOS Protocol and Procedure: 2 Date: 02/08/2017 NEON Doc. #: NEON.DOC.001194 Author: S. Parker Revision: F
+Title: AOS Protocol and Procedure: Zooplankton Sampling in Lakes Date: 02/13/2018 NEON Doc. #: NEON.DOC.001194 Author: S. Parker Revision: G